Decisions Near the End of Life

 Ensuring Ethical End-of-Life Decision Making

-- When there is a disagreement or uncertainty regarding treatments for patients, healthcare providers should respond with empathy and thoughtful exploration of all possibilities, including palliative care with the appropriate decision maker.
+• When there is a disagreement or uncertainty regarding treatments for patients, healthcare providers should respond with empathy and thoughtful exploration of all possibilities, including hospice and palliative care with the appropriate decision maker.
 Guidance of an ethics committee or similar resource may aid in resolution.
 Healthcare executives should ensure there are clear guidelines, including a process to address care-management disagreements (such as, situations when the patient or surrogate is desiring non-beneficial treatments), as well as provide support to healthcare professionals, patients and/or surrogates responsible for making treatment choices.

 Fostering the Use of Advance Planning Documents